Recycle at Work

 - Toner and printer cartridges - Toner and printer cartridges are generated wherever copiers and printers are located at your workplace.
 Contact the vendor who provides your copiers and printers.
 Most of them provide mail-back recycling programs.
 If they don’t, find the nearest drop-off location on RecycleSpot.org.

 - Batteries - Both single-use (AA, 9-volt, button, etc.) and rechargeable (phone, laptop, rechargeable tools) batteries are generated throughout all workspaces.
-Your workplace can recycle these types of batteries through the following vendors which provide pre‐paid mail-back programs: Battery Solutions, Call2Recycle, Inc., and The Big Green Box.
+Your workplace can recycle these types of batteries through the following vendors which provide pre‐paid mail-back programs: Waste Management, Call2Recycle, Inc., and The Big Green Box.

 - Plastic bags and film - Plastic bags and film are generated throughout your workplace.
 They include shopping bags, case wrap (example: case of water bottles), pallet wrap, and plastic shipping envelopes, air pillows, and bubble wrap.
 Smaller-sized entities can recycle bags and film at grocery stores and big box stores.
 Entities that generate large amounts of plastic bags and film should contract directly with a plastic processor.

-- Electronics - Electronics consist of anything that runs on a cord or battery: computers, TVs, phones, microwaves, coffee makers, tools, flashlights, walky-talkies, etc. Your workplace can contract directly with an e-waste recycler such as Midwest Recycling Center, Connecting for Good, Inc., or ProShred Kansas City, or work with any of the following retailers that offer take-back programs Best Buy, Staples and Office Depot / Office Max.
+- Electronics - Electronics consist of anything that runs on a cord or battery: computers, TVs, phones, microwaves, coffee makers, tools, flashlights, walky-talkies, etc. Your workplace can contract directly with an e-waste recycler such as Midwest Recycling Center, Liquid Tech KC, ProShred Kansas City, or Pcs for People (computer equipment only) or work with any of the following retailers that offer take-back programs Best Buy, Staples and Office Depot / Office Max.
 Make sure your e-waste vendor is either R2 or e-Stewards certified.

 - Hazardous waste - Hazardous waste includes any product labeled with DANGER, WARNING, or CAUTION.
 Examples include paint, automotive fluids, landscaping chemicals, cleaners, pest control chemicals, batteries, and fluorescent light bulbs.
 These items are usually found under sinks, in storage areas, and janitorial and maintenance spaces.
 For more info, visit Businesses and Organizations.